Gurukiran2121/babel-plugin-px-to-rem/README.md

 - Preserves values already in rem or em
 - Handles null, undefined, and other non-convertible values
 - Works with variables, props, and state values
+- Optional SVG support for proportional scaling of SVG elements

 ## Installation